 Over time, those soils are less and less able to support new plant life.

 Letting dead plant matter break down in place, as it would in nature, promotes the fertility of your soils.

-Harnessing the Benefits of Plant Breakdown on your Wild Homestead
+Harnessing the Benefits of Plant Breakdown on your Property

-When plants break down on your wild homestead, you can harness the cycle of renewal and use it to support your future growing efforts.
+When plants break down on your property, you can harness the cycle of renewal and use it to support your future growing efforts.